NEW MEXICO ARCHAEOLOGY

 our perceptions of the ancient past.
 In this entertaining and thought-provoking talk, archaeologist Stephen Lekson asks some “what ifs?”
 What if: Instead of Santa Fe, Southwestern archaeology centered in Tucson?
 Or developed out of Ciudad Chihuahua?
 Or if Southwestern archaeology identified as History, rather than as a laboratory of Anthropology?
 Or my personal favorite, “What if Hewett had stayed in Greeley, Co?”

-Tech Note: In the webinar supplied in this issue, it will likely start around two to three minutes in.
+Video Tech Note: The webinar will likely start around two to three minutes in.
 Just re-start the timer by moving the timer slide bar at the bottom of the screen all the way to the left.
-After the time reset, to remove the busyness of additional YouTube videos on the right side of your screen, just press f (just f) to make it full screen.
-When finished, press f again to minimize the screen.
+After the time reset, to remove the busyness of additional YouTube videos on the right side of your screen, just press F (just F) to make it full screen.
+When finished, press F again to minimize the screen.

 In his own words, Dr. Lekson describes himself.
 “I am an archaeologist, working in the U.S. Southwest.
 Most of my fieldwork has been in the Mogollon and Anasazi (Ancestral Pueblo) regions, but I’ve also dabbled in Hohokam, Casas Grandes, Jornada, and Rio Grande areas.
 My principal interests are human geography, built environments, and government; but my current research projects have more to do with migrations (Pinnacle Ruin, in southern New Mexico) and household archaeology (Yellow Jacket, in southwestern Colorado).
 I am also interested in museums (I am Curator of Anthropology at the University of Colorado Museum of Natural History) and archaeology’s role in American and global intellectual life.”